Small Communities Cohort Program

 Vulnerability Assessment and Action Plan

-The City of University Place is a growing community along Puget Sound in Pierce County, Washington.
+The City of University Place is a growing community along Puget Sound in Pierce County.
 University Place is home to a population of approximately 35,000 and is primarily a residential community neighboring the larger cities of Tacoma and Lakewood.

 The City’s proximity to water, diverse terrain, and blend of urban and suburban landscapes place the community at risk for multiple climate hazards.
 Rising temperatures have amplified urban heat stress, particularly in neighborhoods with low tree cover impacting vulnerable populations.
 More frequent storm events, King Tides, and sea level rise increasingly challenge the city’s shoreline and stormwater systems.